ExpressionEngine/ExpressionEngine-User-Guide/docs/channels/channel-form/fields.md

       </ul>
     {/exp:channel:entries}

-You need add SortableJs and a bit of Javascript code:
+You would need a bit of Javascript code (the example below is using SortableJs library):

     <script src="https://cdn.jsdelivr.net/npm/sortablejs@latest/Sortable.min.js"></script>
     <script>